-|Welcome to the Information Commissioner's Office in the Cayman Islands|
+|Welcome to the ICO in the Cayman Islands|

-What is Freedom of Information?
+What is FOI?

 The FOI Law gives individuals the right to timely and complete access to government information.
 Individuals are not required to give any reasons for requesting the information.
 Government may refuse access only in eleven narrow circumstances, of which all but one, are reviewable by the Information Commissioner.
 The FOI Law and the Commissioner expects Public Authorities to be transparent and provide people with access to official information as a matter of course.